jgraber/Ruby_Incubator/README.md

 Ruby Incubator
 ==============

-The Incubator is a place to put all the different Ruby scripts that are too small to be a gem on their own.
+The Incubator is a place to put all my different Ruby scripts that are too small to be a gem on their own.

 * [GPS Info](./GPS_info) - a script to extract GPS information from images (via EXIF tags).
 * [InCVS](./InCVS) - a script to extract CVS entries from a file when an id column is in the list of allowed IDs.